Bean and Avocado Salad

 With time comes great food!
 Given the chance to potter in my kitchen, (very much alongside my two mini sous chefs), the food I long for is made, and Mr BeeBee Wraps, (David), is pretty happy about the end result too.

 This is a shout out to my good friend, Suzie, who is Vegan(ish).
 Suzie is trying to eat more plants and less food derived from animals.
 For Suzie, it's 99% Vegan, 1% 'ish'.
 Labels are not absolute.
 I am on board with this idea, however, I do miss my eggs.
 So I am more of a "less meat, more veg" kinda girl.

 My 'Bean and Avocado Salad' evolved from a chickpea recipe in Amelia Freer's book "Cook.
 Nourish.
 Glow.".
 How often do you attempt a recipe only to find you're a few ingredients short?
 For bread making it's a no-go, for other recipes it inspires creativity.
 When you don't have chickpeas, use beans.
 When you don't have rocket, use spinach, or lettuce, or cooked broccoli, or anything green...see what I mean?

 Before we leap into the recipe, I also promised to let you in on the secret to a freshly kept bag of salad.

-Plastic is not the friend of salad.
-Single-use plastic is no ones friend.
+Plastic is not a friend of salad.
+Single-use plastic is no one's friend.
 Two days after buying salad in a plastic bag it stinks and has started to turn sludgy at the bottom of the bag.
 You can pop in a sheet of kitchen paper but you can't escape the plastic seal!!!